anubh-v/v3ctor/README.md

     - Added ability to delete single graphics, or clear all graphics drawn
     - Added an opacity slider to regulate the grid's opacity, and a performance monitor that tracks the frames per second
-  - Bugs squashed: We reviewed bugs encountered during our meetings, and tracked them on Google Docs
+  - Bugs squashed: We reviewed bugs encountered during our meetings, and tracked them on Google Docs Known remaining bugs
+    - Rotation along x, y, z axis no longer occur along the correct axes in some cases (still isolating the exact cases)

 ### User Acceptance Test
 We have created a survey for users, which includes a checklist of common tasks that can be done with our application.